FlyingMillennial/sportys-training/Module 1 - Your First Few Hours/Lesson 22 - four fundamentals.md

 * Glide ratio is about 9:1
 * More control pressure is needed in a glide
 * Lead level flight by 50 to 100 feet
+* Clear engine every 30 seconds (1500 rpm)

+* `Normal Glide` is done at idle power
+* Decrease airspeed until you get to your optimal glide speed, while increasing elevator pressure to maintain altitude.
+* Once you get to you desired speed, trim to the descending pitch you want.
+* Constant airspeed at idle power indicates proper pitch;
+    * decreasing airspeed requires lower pitch
+    * increasing airspeed requires higher pitch